UConnMiura/UConnMiura.github.io/_pages/about.md

 **What's new?**

-We moved from Nevada to Connecticut in 2022.
-We are searching for our first grad student in CT!
-Contact Dr. Miura if you are interested in a rotation!

-We accept students in the [Genetics and Developmental Biology area of concentration](https://health.uconn.edu/graduate-school/academics/programs/ph-d-biomedical-science/genetics-and-developmental-biology-area-of-concentration/)
+We accept students in the [Genetics and Developmental Biology area of concentration](https://health.uconn.edu/graduate-school/academics/programs/ph-d-biomedical-science/genetics-and-developmental-biology-area-of-concentration/).
+Please contact Dr. Miura if you are interested in a rotating in the lab!